 More Great Recipes

 If you make today's Fried Chicken Liver and like it please consider leaving a ⭐️⭐️⭐️⭐️⭐️ (5-star) rating.
 This will help others find the recipe more easily!

 You can also leave a comment, I read EVERY one!
 Finally, if IG is more your thing, consider tagging us @balkanlunchbox.

 Prijatno and bon appetit!

 - 1 pound chicken liver washed thoroughly

 - 1 tablespoon parsley

 - Generously oil a larger skillet and put on high until oil heats up.
-Dice the onion coarsely, and mince garlic.
-Add to the skillet and simmer until it crystalizes.
-Add a little bit of water as needed to prevent burning.
+Add onion and garlic and cook until transluscent.

 - Take out the non-meat stuff (tendons, etc.) from the chicken liver and add to the skillet.